Five Love Triangles Between Superheroes in Comic Books

-Fighting crime can be time consuming, and not having time is one of the main problems when it comes to dating.
-Obviously, we talk about fictional characters, SuperHeroes, and they always need a romantic interest to make them more interesting, but the appeal of the relationship between comrades sometimes generates hard to avoid love triangles.
+Fighting crime can be time-consuming and not having time is one of the main problems when it comes to dating.
+Obviously, we are talking about fictional characters, Superheroes, and they always need a romantic interest to make them more interesting, but the appeal of the relationship between comrades sometimes generates hard to avoid love triangles.

-Next, a top five unsolved love triangles that any comic fan should know.
+Next, are the top five unsolved love triangles that any comic fan should know.

 5. Starfire - Robin/Nightwing - Batgirl

-No matter what allias Dick Grayson uses, he has become one of the most wanted men in the DC Universe.
-But his heart has always been divided between two of his teammates, either Batgirl when he patrols Gotham City or Starfire when he is with the Teen Titans.
+No matter what alias Dick Grayson uses, he has become one of the most wanted men in the DC Universe.
+But his heart has always been divided between two of his teammates, either Batgirl when he patrols Gotham City, or Starfire when he is with the Teen Titans.

 4. Emma Frost - Cyclops - Jean Grey